b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Override clone judiciously

 - Behaviors of the `clone` method:
-    - If a class implements `Cloneable`, `Object`’s `clone` method returns a field-by-field copy of the object
+    - If a class implements `Cloneable`, `Object`'s `clone` method returns a field-by-field copy of the object
     - Otherwise, it throws `CloneNotSupportedException`.
-- `Object`’s `clone` method is protected.
+- `Object`'s `clone` method is protected.
 Therefore, `clone` cannot be invoked on an object merely because it implements `Cloneable`.
 - A class implementing `Cloneable` is expected to provide a properly functioning public clone method.
 - The general contract for the clone method is weak:
     - `x.clone() != x`